PKD and Employment

 Other than these specific situations, recruiters cannot usually ask questions about your health before offering you a job.

-If you feel that you’re being unfairly treated by your employer due to your PKD, refer to your employer’s grievance procedure.
-It should give guidance on how to raise your concerns.
+If you feel that you’re being unfairly treated by your employer due to your PKD, check your employer’s grievance procedure.
+This should give guidance on how to raise your concerns.
 If your employer doesn’t have a grievance procedure, put your concerns in a letter.
 State that you wish to raise a grievance and outline the reasons why.
 Your employer should arrange a meeting with you to discuss your concerns in more detail.

 The Tribunal will hear evidence from you and your employer.
 To find out more about lodging a claim, see the Gov.uk website.